Here you’ll find tips to help you prepare for maternity leave.

 I get it.

-Prior to my own pregnancy, I had very little knowledge about the details of maternity leave policy.
+Prior to my own pregnancy, I had very little knowledge about the details of maternity leave policies.
 I didn’t know how it worked and honestly some parts of the technical language was overwhelming.

 This post was written to help you manage your maternity leave efficiently.